The Whitsuntide Procession

 The Boundary Walk

-Rogation Sunday is the fifth Sunday after Easter.
-Village boys (including choirboys) would have been beaten at each boundary stone or bumped into each stone, so that they would never forget the boundaries or where the boundary stones were.
+Rogation Sunday is the more commonly quoted day for this event, the fifth Sunday after Easter.
+The smaller village boys (including choirboys) would have been beaten at each boundary stone or bumped into the stone so that they would never forget the boundaries or where the boundary stones were located.
 Prayers would be said for protection and blessings on the land.
 Perhaps no prayers were said for rapid convalescence from the bumps.
 The tradition is well explained on this Kent website but can easily be found elsewhere.

 From Wikipedia: